Living on a Boat

 Do you need lots of stuff on a boat?

 Ok, apart from the obvious question, do I get seasick when I am in a confined place?
-Then, in my opinion, if the answer to that question is no, I don’t get seasick, then you are good to go!
+Then, in my opinion, if the answer to that question is no, I don’t get seasick, you are good to go!

-Plan A Location for your boat
+Plan A Location for your boat.

-Based on considerations of your personal needs, for this article’s sake not becoming a book, let’s say you don’t have any other location needs than to be near your work.
-On that assumption, you can live on a boat for some considerable time before you need to declare this as a permanent life choice.
-When I lived on a boat I gave myself six months.
-I was very lucky a friend gave me the use of an almost new 15 metre Jeanneau Yacht.
-The cost was nothing other than to look after it while trying to sell it.
-When the time came to move on I did so feeling happy I achieved my personal goal.
-Could have just moved back home anytime?
-The answer to that question being no. I didn’t have a home at that point and was in transition from the UK to Spain.
+Based on considerations of your personal needs, for this article’s sake, not becoming a book, let’s say you don’t have any other location needs than to be near your work.
+On that assumption, you can live on a boat for a considerable time before you declare this a permanent life choice.
+When I lived on a boat, I gave myself six months.
+I was fortunate a friend gave me the use of an almost new 15-metre Jeanneau Yacht.
+The cost was nothing but looking after it while trying to sell it.
+I felt happy I had achieved my personal goal when I moved on.
+Could you have just moved back home anytime?
+The answer to that question is no. I didn’t have a home then and was transitioning from the UK to Spain.
 I make no apologies for never eating alone on the yacht.
-I simply went out to eat two or three times a day.
+I went out to eat two or three times a day.
 Life was good!
-Not to move away from the topic but this is the point.
-I never considered for a moment to tell the Marina I was a liveaboard.
-I suppose in a year or so somebody might have said something, but maybe not?
-There are lots of ways to consider a timeline for your liveaboard declaration.
-If you are a so-called “professional” who gets up and goes to a job away from a Marina each day for work and keep a reasonably tidy profile, then you can easily manage a couple of seasons without issues.
-The only issue is getting a post box and that can be tricky.
-Certainly, you need to register as a resident if you are abroad to stay legal.

 Location Location Location